Emmanuelsheyi/HNG-TASKZERO/README.md

+# Profile Card — Stage 1 (Emmanuel)

+This project is a small, accessible, responsive Profile Card. extended with more deliverables:
+Contact and About pages, client-side form validation, and accessibility improvements.
+It's implemented with plain HTML5, CSS3 and vanilla JavaScript — no build step required.

+## What I implemented

-# Profile Card — Emmanuel
+# Profile Card — simple README

-This is a small accessible, responsive Profile Card built with plain HTML, CSS and vanilla JavaScript
+This is a small, accessible profile card built with plain HTML, CSS and JavaScript.
+It includes a page with an editable avatar and two extra pages: Contact and About.

-## What this includes

-- Accessible semantic HTML (`article`, `figure`, `nav`, `section`, `time`, headings)
-- All required data-testid attributes for automated tests
-- Avatar via URL or file upload (file reads as data URL and is displayed)
-- Current time shown in milliseconds and updated every second
-- Responsive layout (stacked on small screens)

-# updating/Changing Avatar

-Option 1: URL Input

-1. Paste an image URL in the "Enter image URL" field
-2. Click "Set URL" or press Enter
-3. Avatar updates instantly

-Option 2: File Upload

-1. Click "Upload Image" button
-2. Select an image file from your device
-3. Avatar converts to data URL and displays
+Quick start
+1. Open `index.html` in your browser to see the profile card.
+2. Open `contact.html` to try the contact form (client-side validation).
+3. Open `about.html` to read the About page.

+Files I added and changed
+- `index.html` — main profile card and avatar controls.
+- `style.css` — styles and responsive rules.
+- `script.js` — avatar handling and time updater.
+- `contact.html` + `contact.js` — contact form and validation.
+- `about.html` — About page content.

-## Notes
+Notes

-- No inline CSS used — styles are in `style.css`.
+- No build step or dependencies — just open the HTML files in a browser.
-- Hosted with vercel
+- Accessibility: inputs are labelled; error messages use `role="alert"` and are announced to screen readers.